AppTapp/Installer-3/README.md

 ### What is included?

-Installer source code, AppTapp Framework source, Repository Code, Translation strings.
+Installer source code, AppTapp Framework source, and Translation strings.

 ### Building